sfavazza/pyphix/README.md

-# pyFiPo, the Python Fixed Point module
+# pyPhix, the Python Fixed Point module

-**pyFiPo** is a python package for fixed point number representation.
+**pyPhix** is a python package for fixed point number representation.
 It is intended to support the implementation of digital signal processing systems.

 ## Features